-The OLC is also looking to recruit one non-lay Board Member - this means a legal professional or legally qualified professional.
+One Board member will be non-lay- this means a legal professional or legally qualified professional.

-For these purposes, to be a non-lay member you must be, or have been an authorised person in relation to an activity which is a reserved legal activity under the Legal Services Act 2007.
+For these purposes, to be a non-lay member you must be, or have been at any time an authorised person in relation to an activity which is a reserved legal activity under the Legal Services Act 2007.

-Typically, this would mean a: barrister; solicitor; public notary; licensed conveyancer; chartered legal executive; registered patent attorney; registered trade mark attorney; costs lawyer; or, someone granted a right of audience or right to conduct litigation1.
-A non-lay member can be non-practicing.
+Typically, this would mean a: barrister; solicitor; public notary; licensed conveyancer; chartered legal executive; registered patent attorney; registered trade mark attorney; costs lawyer; or, someone granted a right of audience or right to conduct litigation A non-lay member can be non-practicing.